ksator/junos-automation-with-ansible/README.md

 ##### On the Junos devices:

-Most of these Ansible modules for Junos require the Netconf API to be configured on the Junos devices:
+All these Ansible modules for Junos require the Netconf API to be configured on the Junos devices (except the module junos_netconf):
 ```
 set system services netconf ssh
 commit
 ```
+Note: It is not required to do this with cli.
+This can be done with the module junos_netconf.

 #About this project:
 This project has many ready to use Ansible playbooks to interact with Junos devices.